howieh123/WebserverChallenge/README.md

 # Dockerfile

 Minimal nginx docker was chosen to host the static web page -- webservers hosting static content should be immutable
-and modified only through a new docker revision
+and modified only through a new docker revision.
+I copy the small html file, the SSL keys/cert and create SSL-default so that it will redirect http to https.

 # create_ssl.sh